hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

     These two flags let you discover cases where either workarounds are no longer necessary.

-.. option:: --no-warn-no-return
+<span id="no-warn-no-return"></span>`--no-warn-no-return`

-    By default, mypy will generate errors when a function is missing return statements in some execution paths.
+   : By default, mypy will generate errors when a function is missing
+    return statements in some execution paths.
 The only exceptions are when: